Clitheroe: Culture

 In 2018, the short documentary Alfie the Odd-Job Boy of Clitheroe featured on BBC Three.
 The film follows the ups and downs of 18-year-old Alfie Cookson, who set up his own business on a tandem pushbike and trailer after struggling to work for other people.

 Festivals

-The first Ribble Valley Jazz Festival for over forty years, held from 30 April to 3 May 2010, was organised by the Ribble Valley Jazz and Blues Club, based in Clitheroe.
+Clitheroe has hosted the Ribble Valley Jazz and Blues Fest since making a return in 2010 after more than 40 years.
+It is held annually, usually during Early May Bank Holiday weekend.

 The annual Clitheroe Food Festival takes place in early August.
 Eighty or more Lancashire food and drink producers are selected to participate by the festival organisers.
 Lancashire's top professional chefs, the town's retailers, groups and volunteer organisations also take part.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Greatest Hits Radio Lancashire, Capital Manchester and Lancashire, and Ribble FM, a community based station which broadcast to the town and across the Ribble Valley.

+The town is served by the local newspapers, Burnley Express (formerly The Clitheroe Advertiser & Times) and Lancashire Telegraph.

 Education

-The three main secondary schools in the town are Clitheroe Royal Grammar School, Ribblesdale High School and Moorland School.
-There are several primary schools in the town.
-These are St James's Church of England Primary School, St. Michael and John's Roman Catholic Primary School, Pendle Primary School, Edisford Primary School and Brookside Primary School.
+The two main secondary schools in the town are Clitheroe Royal Grammar School, Ribblesdale High School .There are several primary schools in the town.
+These are St James's Church of England Primary School, St. Michael and John's Roman Catholic Primary School, Pendle Primary School, Edisford Primary School, Brookside Primary School and newly built (2024) Ribblesdale Primary School.